El Paso Mass Shooter Admits To Police That He Was Targeting Mexicans

 — The Hill (@thehill) August 9, 2019

-According to ABC News, federal authorities are treating the El Paso mass shooting as a “domestic terrorism” attack, but indicated that Crusius likely won’t be charged and tried as a terrorist as there are currently no specific domestic terrorism laws.
+According to ABC News, federal authorities are treating the El Paso mass shooting as a “domestic terrorism” attack but indicated that Crusius likely won’t be charged and tried as a terrorist as there are currently no specific domestic terrorism laws.

 “It appears to be designed to intimidate a civilian population to say the least.
-We are treating it as a domestic terrorism case, and we’re going to do what we do [to] the terrorists in this country, which is deliver swift and certain justice,” John Bash, U.S. Attorney for the Western District of Texas said on Sunday.
+We are treating it as a domestic terrorism case, and we’re going to do what we do [to] the terrorists in this country, which is deliver swift and certain justice,” John Bash, U.S. attorney for the Western District of Texas said on Sunday.

 A number of 2020 Democratic presidential candidates have accused President Donald Trump’s past rhetoric for encouraging such an attack, including El Paso native Beto O’Rourke, who placed direct blame on the president for the attack on his hometown, according to USA Today.